 Fixed Principal Amount

 The borrowed amount remains constant throughout the loan tenure.
-Most education loans follow this structure.
+Most Indian education loans follow this structure.

 Variable Principal Amount

-Some loans allow you to borrow additional amounts during your course for unexpected expenses, increasing the principal.
+Some loans allow you to draw additional amounts during your course for unexpected expenses, increasing the principal.
+Check with your lender whether this facility is available and what terms apply.

 Partial Principal Amount

-You might choose to borrow only a portion of your total education costs, using savings or scholarships for the rest.
+You may choose to borrow only a portion of your total education costs and use savings, family contributions, or scholarships to cover the rest.
+This reduces the interest burden significantly.

 Factors Affecting Your Principal Amount